Governance and Ethics

 The core requirements across the NIHR BioResource are that participants consent to:

-• give a blood sample (or saliva in some cases);
+• donate a blood sample (or saliva in some cases)

-• be recallable for future studies (consent decision made on an each individual study with no obligation).
+• be recallable for future studies (consent decision made on each individual study with no obligation to take part)